wp-sms/wp-sms/readme.txt

 * If you installed the Pro Pack (wp-sms-pro) as well, please make sure that's updated to v3.3.*

 == Changelog ==
+= v5.6.6 - 15.01.2022 =
+* Feature: Bitly Short URL has been added in the settings page > feature
+* Update: Compatibility the Setting page with QuForm Child Elements and groups fields and minor improvements.
+* Update: Better naming fields for GravityForms variable fields
+* Updated gateway.sa gateway
+* Updated uwaziimobile gateway

 = v5.6.5.2 - 10.12.2021 =
 * Improvement: A notice error has been fixed in the setting page.
 * Improvement: Compatibility with the older version of PHP.